 KLM has instituted a carbon-offset program that many other airlines have taken inspiration from.
 “Carbon offset” means simply that passengers donate to conservation programs that make up for the harm they’ve done by flying.
 In practice, “carbon offsets” are essentially charitable donations, packaged by the airline or by environmental nonprofits.

-Your offset purchase can help buy a forest to save it from destruction or to replant trees in deforested areas (as KLM has done in a significant way in Panama), or to upgrade energy-hogging machinery in developing countries.
+Your offset purchase can help buy a forest to save it from destruction or to replant trees in deforested areas (as KLM has done in a significant way in Panama) or to upgrade energy-hogging machinery in developing countries.
 Carbon offsets are typically added to your ticket price, but KLM (and some other airlines, like Air France and United) allow passengers to use miles to purchase them.
-See TripSavvy's guide to carbon offsetting for flight passengers.

 Smaller Environmental Footprint